Building and Supporting a Diverse, Equitable, and Inclusive Local Economy.

 The Cambridge Equity Fund Grant Application my be able to help!

 The Cambridge-Somerville Black Business Network is excited to share details about the new Cambridge Equity Fund grant opportunity for Black-owned small businesses.
 This $700,000 grant program offers funding, technical assistance, and mentorship across three categories: early-stage, home-based, and brick-and-mortar businesses.
+The Cambridge Equity Fund seeks to address Black entrepreneurs’ desires for access to responsible capital, and initially it is a grant program that will offer:$700,000 in grant funding for Cambridge businessesGrants, technical assistance, and mentorship provided

 For assistance completing the grant application, contact Monica Raffo at monica@sbnmass.org to make an appointment.